 When you’re driving down a highway, you’ve probably come across what looks like a house being hauled down the road by a big rig with a “wide load” sign strapped to its back.
 That’s a prefab.

-A prefab ADU unit is built in a factory and is then hauled to your property where it can be set up in just a couple of days.
-This option is great if you don’t mind being flexible with the design and layout.
+A prefab ADU unit is built in a factory while another team works on prepping the lot for installation.
+Once completed, the ADU is hauled to your property where it can be set up in just a couple of weeks, sometimes even days.
+This option is great if you’re looking for a quick turnaround and don’t mind being flexible with the design and layout.

 Prefabs typically cost about the same as a stick-built.
 Click here for a complete cost breakdown of prefabs.